Eirene White, Baroness White: Career

-During World War II, White joined the Women's Voluntary Service and became Welsh Regional Secretary.
+During the Second World War, White joined the Women's Voluntary Service and became Welsh Regional Secretary.
 She was recruited by the Ministry of Labour to help with the training of workers in Wales, particularly women, for the war effort.
 She also worked as a civil servant at the Board of Education until 1945 and after the War as a political correspondent for both the Manchester Evening News and the BBC.
-In 1948, she married fellow House of Commons lobby correspondent John Cameron White.
+Following national journalists such as Ellen Baylis, she was the first provincial journalist allowed access to the parliamentary lobby.

-White stood in the 1945 general election in Flintshire without success.
-She was elected a member of the Labour Party's National Executive Committee in the women's section in 1947.
-She was elected Labour MP for East Flint in 1950, one of the first female MPs in Wales.
-An early private member's bill encouraged the government to relax divorce laws.
-Annoyed by fights between left and right, she stepped down from the NEC in 1953 but returned in 1959 until 1972.
+White stood for the Labour Party at the 1945 general election in Flintshire without success.
+She was elected a member of Labour's National Executive Committee (NEC) in the women's section in 1947.
+She was elected Labour MP for East Flintshire in 1950, becoming one of the first female MPs in Wales.
+Early on, she put forward a private member's bill that encouraged the government to relax the divorce laws.
+Annoyed by fights between left and right, she stepped down from the NEC in 1953 but returned in 1959 and remained until 1972.

-When Labour came to power under Harold Wilson in 1964, White became parliamentary under-secretary at the Colonial Office, in 1966 Minister of State for Foreign Affairs and in 1967 Minister of State at the Welsh Office for three years.
-White managed to hang on to her marginal constituency for 20 years, at one election by 72 votes.
+When Labour came to power under Harold Wilson in 1964, White became parliamentary under-secretary at the Colonial Office, then in 1966 Minister of State at the Foreign Office and in 1967 Minister of State at the Welsh Office for three years.
+White managed to hang on to her marginal constituency for 20 years; at the 1959 election her majority was only 75 votes.

-White was chairman of the Fabian Society and of the Labour Party NEC 1968–9.
-She was a governor of the British Film Institute and a member of the board of Trade Films Council.
+White was chairman of the Fabian Society in 1958–59 and of the Labour Party NEC in 1968–69.
+She was a governor of the British Film Institute and a member of the board of the Trade Films Council.

 In 1970, she retired from the House of Commons and was created a life peer on 12 October 1970 taking the title Baroness White, of Rhymney in the County of Monmouth.
 Later posts included president of Coleg Harlech and governor of the National Library of Wales.
 She was chairman of the Land Authority for Wales (1976–80), deputy chairman of the Metrication Board (1972–76), and a member of the Royal Commission on Environment Pollution (1974–81).
 She was Deputy Speaker of the House of Lords from 1979 to 1989.
 She was awarded an Honorary Degree (Doctor of Laws) from the University of Bath in 1983.

-On 10 June 2022, a purple plaque was unveiled at Flint Town Hall in her honour, recognizing the fact that she was one of the first three women to represent Wales in the UK Parliament, and indeed Wales's only female MP for ten years.
+On 10 June 2022, a purple plaque was unveiled at Flint Town Hall in her honour, recognizing the fact that she was one of the first three women to represent Wales in the UK Parliament, and indeed Wales's only female MP during ten years.